 You may not aid or assist another person to violate any provisions of the Wildlife Resources Code, rule or guidebook.

 The penalty for aiding or assisting is the same as that imposed for the primary violation.

-Firearms and hunting equipment
+Firearms and archery equipment (new)